Applying for an Internship

 - Earned a major GPA of at least 2.25

 - Completed at least 9 credits at the 300 level or above in their World Studies major with a "C" or better

-Meet with your academic advisor if you are unsure whether you meet these eligibility requirements.
+Meet with your academic adviser if you are unsure whether you meet these eligibility requirements.

 Read Our Internship Syllabus

 The internship syllabus outlines what is expected of you if you are accepted for an internship.
 Make sure you understand and can complete these requirements before applying.

 Secure an Internship Location Relevant to Your Major

 We’ve listed organizations offering internships with which we have an ongoing relationship but you are welcome to explore other choices.
 Our internship coordinator can help you identify other opportunities tailored to your particular academic and career interests.

 If you choose a location we have not listed, you must send us the organization’s website for location approval.
 Organizations must be related to your major.
 Internships for foreign language majors, must use the target language at least 50% of the time.